First, read these two paradoxical truisms:

 If you can’t do this throughout the day, you could at least do it at the end of the day.
 This lets you become more conscious of your thought patterns in the coming days.

 2. Avoid Negative Self-talk

-Those who struggle with perfectionism will often realize they have patterns of negative thoughts relating to activities and interactions throughout the day.
+Those who struggle with perfectionism often realize they have patterns of negative thoughts throughout the day relating to their activities and interactions.

 You may realize that they have a critical voice in their head telling them that nothing they do is good enough, that they’re not trying hard, and that they are not enough.
 It’s critical to alter your self-talk and not let that ‘voice in your head’ bring you down all the time.

 You may not realize it, but perfectionism, low self-esteem, and even self-hatred go hand-in-hand.
 Sometimes, the harshest things we hear about us are often from ourselves.
+So, be careful of what you say to yourself.

-Becoming aware of your inner-voice, and consciously challenging its negative patterns, can go a long way in boosting your self-esteem and happiness.
+Noticing your inner voice, and consciously challenging its negative patterns, can go a long way in boosting your self-esteem and happiness.

 3. Forgive Yourself For Your Mistakes

 Sure, you must have messed up a few things in life—maybe you didn’t secure that crucial deal at work, couldn’t score a 60% on a test, or haven’t been the best son or daughter.

 Constantly beating yourself up over failure means that you don’t get to move on and focus on the important things in your life.
 Take the learning and move on.

-So, no one will reject you if you aren’t perfect.
-Things often don’t go to plan.
-By holding onto pain, guilt, or shame (or all three), just makes it worse.
+Things rarely go exactly by the plan.
+So, no one will reject you if you are not perfect.
+By holding onto your pain, guilt, or shame (or all three), you make it even worse for your future success.

 4. Change Your Attitude Towards Criticism